 I started reading “The People’s Friend” at the age of fourteen and this year I’ll be eighty-four.

-I have never been able to walk as I have cerebral palsy, but have had a full and happy life being amongst other things a Guide leader, Town Councillor and a Town Mayor.
+I have never been able to walk as I have cerebral palsy.
+But I have had a full and happy life being amongst other things a Guide leader, Town Councillor and a Town Mayor.

-I am an avid reader and my introduction to the “Friend” started in 1948, when one day feeling down after an illness that kept me from school, my friend’s mother gave me her magazine to read – the rest, as they say, is history.
+I am an avid reader, and my introduction to the “Friend” started in 1948.
+One day when I was feeling down after an illness that kept me from school, my friend’s mother gave me her magazine to read.
+The rest, as they say, is history.